-Marketing campaigns in Shopify can help you create social media ads to boost up the chance of a sale and increase your brand awareness.
+Marketing campaigns in Shopify can help you create social media ads to boost the chance of a sale and increase your brand awareness.

 Once your store goes live, it would be too late for issues.
 Even Though you checked every component of your store before the launch, you might have missed the vital step in your Shopify Launch checklist;

-Your store will look different in the eyes of your customers, so you should test your store as a customer.
+Your Shopify store will look different in the eyes of your customers, so you should test your store as a customer.
 Here is a list of what should you do as a customer for your store,

 - Check how fast is your website

 - Make sure the contents are easy to interpret

 - Check how the store navigates a customer through their journey